 LAYLA is a true diva!
 When not admiring herself in a mirror, she can be found perched on top of a pillow chatting to whoever will listen to her.
 Layla loves to tease her sister with her tail - moving it back and forth enticing Raven to jump around trying to catch it.

 RAVEN is a stunning medium-haired girl with a magnificent plume of a tail.
 She is a dare devil who enjoys climbing up on top of things.
 She is also a cuddler who likes to sit next to her foster mom on the couch or curl up with her in bed at night.

-Layla and Raven need a quiet home without children.
-They have gotten use to the sweet lab in their foster home so a home with a gentle dog may be ok.
+Layla and Raven need a quiet home without children now or in the future.
+They have adapted to the sweet Lab in their foster home so a home with a gentle dog would be fine.
 They will take a little while to settle into a new home, but once they do they will bond well with their caretaker.
-They were very friendly toward the older female cats in their previous foster home, so a forever home with another sweet kitty would work well for them.
+If you have a quiet home and know how to give shy kitties time to settle in, these girls will reward you with a lifetime of love and affection.

 Lovebug needs a home where her human companions are around a fair amount and have time for plenty of interactive play.
 Lovebug is very attached to her foster dad who is her 'play buddy.'
 She meows sadly when he leaves for work in the morning.
 She likes a little bit of petting behind her ears and under her chin, but gets over-stimulated with too much petting on her body.
 She likes to curl up next to her foster parents for a long nap, and sometimes sits in her foster dad's lap.
 She also greets them at the door when they come home from work, and sleeps quietly at the foot of their bed at night.